 1. Local business phone number

 Local phone numbers have area codes tied to specific cities or regions.
-These numbers allow you to build a local presence in specific markets you serve.
+These numbers allow you to build a local presence in the markets you serve.
 When prospects and customers don’t have your phone number saved, they’re more likely to answer your calls if they recognize the area code associated with the local number.

 While traditional phone plans only allow you to get phone numbers with your local area code, VoIP services let you choose area codes from any supported region (including those in other countries like Canada).